- Jul 01, 2016

 These measures can weed out most – if not all – brute force hacking attempts.

-3. Jetpack Offers Traffic Stats
+3. WordPress Jetpack Plugin Offers Traffic Stats

 Seeing how many visitors come to your website can be exhilarating.
 However, traffic stats aren’t just for massaging your ego; they’re also for monitoring traffic patterns, identifying traffic sources, and seeing which content performs best on your website.